-3. Children in Classes (revised, 8/01)
+3. Children in Classes (revised, 8/11)

 West Virginia State University encourages nontraditional students to seek higher education.
 Further, the University employs a diverse staff, many of whom have special needs.
 These students, faculty and staff often have many responsibilities involving home, work, school, and children that at times can affect attendance at the last minute.
-With this in mind, the University has provided the Child Development Center (CDC), where supervised care of small children of specified age groups may be arranged when the center is open.